 Actuarial risk comprises the risks resulting from old age, death and disability.
-It arises when the basis for actuarial calculations, such as the technical interest rate or mortality tables, no longer corresponds to reality.
+It arises when the basis for actuarial calculations, such as the technical interest rate or mortality tables, no longer corresponds to the real risk events of the active members and pension recipients and the real development in interest rates.

-PUBLICA reviews the risk results for active members and pension recipients on an annual basis.
-The capital of pension recipients that is expected to be freed up is compared with the capital of pension recipients that is actually released as a result of deaths.
+The capital of pension recipients that is expected to be freed up is compared with the capital of pension recipients that is actually released on death.
 This provides a measure of the deviation between the actuarial assumptions and the events that actually occurred in the year concerned.
 Similarly, for active members, the expected costs resulting from death or disability are compared with the cases that actually occurred.
 The difference between the risk premium and the actual claims corresponds to the annual actuarial gain or loss for each pension plan.